-The AUT Edge Award challenges, rewards and formally acknowledges the 'C skills' collaboration, co-operation, community, curiosity, communication and creativity gained through your volunteering, leadership and employability activities.
+The AUT Edge Award and Beyond AUT Award challenge, reward and formally acknowledge the 'C skills' - collaboration, co-operation, community, curiosity, communication and creativity - gained through your volunteering, leadership and employability activities.

 International study opportunities

 An international student exchange offers an amazing opportunity to study overseas as part of your degree.
 Study for a semester or a year at one of our partner universities around the world, immerse yourself in another culture, make lifelong friends and get international experience before you graduate.